Price Qty

 Better bright detail

-Provide the ideal HDR brightness for different projection screen sizes to produce the best HDR images
+Providing ideal HDR brightness for different projection screen sizes

-The brightness of an HDR projector, unlike HDR monitors, is not fixed by the signal assigned to it, but varies depending on the distance between the projector and the screen, screen sizes, and the material of the screen.
-Therefore, BenQ HDR-PRO projectors provide 5 different recommended HDR brightness levels for 5 different common home projector screen sizes*.
-It is also equipped with a brightness control so that users can change the brightness level based on screen sizes to enjoy the best viewing experience.
-(The common home projection screen sizes are 80,” 100,” 120,” 150,” and 200.”)
+Unlike HDR displays, where brightness is fixed by the signal assigned to them, HDR projector brightness varies depending on factors such as the distance between the projector and the screen, screen size (larger screens yield darker measurements), and screen material, affecting overall image brightness.
+Hence, BenQ HDR-PRO projectors offer five different recommended HDR brightness levels for five common home projector screen sizes*.
+They also feature brightness control, allowing users to adjust brightness levels based on screen size for the best viewing experience. (*Common home projector screen sizes are 80, 100, 120, 150, and 200 inches.)

-In addition, BenQ HDR-PRO technology does not simply focus on providing maximum brightness to show more dynamic range.
-Instead it provides sufficient and comfortable brightness choices in order to avoid long-term eye fatigue.
-This feature also presents a comprehensive, detailed and realistic image in a way that is best suited for human eyes.
+Moreover, BenQ's HDR-PRO technology not only focuses on providing maximum brightness to showcase a broader dynamic range but also offers ample and comfortable brightness choices to prevent long-term eye fatigue.
+This feature presents images in a comprehensive, detailed, and authentic manner, optimized for human vision.

 Was this article helpful?